HausNet/heartbeat-hass/README.md

 # Releases

+## r0.2.1
+- Fixed HACS integration defects
+- Fixed heartbeat recognition defects
+- Updated info.md to be a copy of README.md

 ## r0.2
 - Integrated the (thin) client into the component.
 - Moved configuration to the UI from YAML.